ebardelli/website/content/posts/2025-03-21-technical-aspects-of-redrawing-school-attendance-boundaries.md

 ## Data-Supported Decision Making

 These technical systems—geospatial analysis, mathematical modeling, and databases—serve as valuable aids in the complex process of redrawing attendance boundaries.
-From visualizing and assigning census blocks to estimating school capacity, these technologies offer significant support in the technical work required.
+From visualizing and assigning census blocks to estimate school capacity, these technologies offer significant support in the technical work required.
 However, it is crucial to recognize that these methods remain supportive, not prescriptive.

 While geospatial analysis and optimization models can suggest theoretically efficient boundaries, they cannot fully capture the nuanced effects of these changes on a community.
 The potential for these algorithms to inadvertently perpetuate existing inequalities underscores the importance of human judgment and ethical consideration alongside these systems.

-The boundary drawing tools, with their ability to automatically assign blocks based on user-defined parameters, demonstrate the potential for algorithmic streamlining.
+The boundary drawing tools, with their ability to assign blocks automatically based on user-defined parameters, demonstrate the potential for algorithmic streamlining.
 Yet, the need for manual intervention to address patchwork assignments and ensure alignment between school and community boundaries highlights the limitations of purely technical solutions in redrawing school boundaries.

 Ultimately, the technical infrastructure described in this blog post serves to inform and support decision-makers during the process of redrawing school boundaries.
-These technologies provide the necessary data, analytical capabilities, and fast iteration time to fully explore different scenarios and understand the implications of various boundary configurations.
+These technologies provide the data, analytical capabilities, and fast iteration time to fully explore different scenarios and understand the implications of various boundary configurations.
 However, the final decisions require human understanding of the community's history, current social dynamics, and equity considerations.

-In essence, these technical systems are useful assistants, offering clarity, choice, and efficiency during a complex process.
+These technical systems are useful assistants, offering clarity, choice, and efficiency during a complex process.
 They provide critical context, but the final decisions remain firmly with well-informed decision-makers.

 ## Technical Tools in Service of Community Needs